gvolpe/blog-comments/_posts/2020-02-11-the-art-of-interviewing-engineers.md

 How about you, Software Engineer?
 What other pain points have you stumbled upon while taking interviews?

-At last, I'll leave with another great resource on [how to conduct a good programming interview](http://www.lihaoyi.com/post/HowtoconductagoodProgrammingInterview.html).
+At last, I'll leave you with another great resource on [how to conduct a good programming interview](http://www.lihaoyi.com/post/HowtoconductagoodProgrammingInterview.html).